DynTylluan/owly.fans/flags/README.md

 `tywyn.png`: Made by [Hogweard](https://commons.wikimedia.org/wiki/File:Flag_of_Tywyn,_Wales.svg).

 `uk_westandwithukraine.png`: Made by me, Cass Python, as based on a flag I saw in real life.

+`unknown_ukflag.png`: Made by me, Cass Python, as based on a flag I saw in real life and wanted to identify.
+I still do not know what this flag is, but [the lion part was taken from here](https://commons.wikimedia.org/wiki/File:Flag_of_the_British_Army.svg)

 `wales.png`: [Taken from Wikimedia](https://commons.wikimedia.org/wiki/File:Flag_of_Wales.svg).